 - Turn off auto-jumping to the next alert

-- Increase the font size of the document
+- Increase the document’s font size

 Note: The option to exclude quoted text from checking is available only in the online Grammarly Editor and Grammarly’s desktop app.
 This setting will deactivate all suggestions on quoted text.
 Grammarly will still check quoted text for plagiarism.